-I bought the Eagle Creek Silk money belt from Amazon about 8 years ago before my first solo trip.
-I have worn this money belt for months at a time traveling through 56 countries on 6 continents with it.
+I bought the Eagle Creek Silk money belt on Amazon about 12 years ago before my first solo trip.
+I have worn this money belt while traveling through 66 countries on 6 continents.
 So far, it has held up incredibly well.
 I still travel with the same one to this day.
 This is one piece of gear that I never travel without.
 Here’s why I think it’s the best money belt for travel.

 Money Belt Security

 This waist-style money belt is easy to access and very secure.
 Pickpockets can’t get to it.
 Muggers won’t know it’s there.
 I’ve been patted down by security when entering banks, museums, bars, grocery stores, etc. and nobody notices it.
 You can even walk through metal detectors while wearing this money belt as long as you aren’t carrying any keys, coins, or other metal objects inside.
 This is the safest way that I have found to carry cash, cards, and my passport while traveling.